Analytical solutions for optimal photon absorption into inhomogeneous spin memories: One step, direct photon absorption

-We combine analytical and numerical techniques to solve Eq.~\eqref{eq:inneruse} restated for a set of basis functions, which allows us to solve the optimization problems in Eqs.~(\ref{eq:f_opt_prob} - \ref{eq:T_min_prob}).
-The technical details of both optimization and numerical integration are explained in Appendix \ref{sec:optimization_apendix}.
+We combine analytical and numerical techniques to solve Eq.~\eqref{eq:inneruse} restated for a set of basis functions, which allows us to solve the optimisation problems in Eqs.~(\ref{eq:f_opt_prob} - \ref{eq:T_min_prob}).
+The technical details of both optimisation and numerical integration are explained in Appendix \ref{sec:optimization_apendix}.
 The numerical approach was implemented using the Julia language \cite{bezanson2017julia}, our code is available at\cite{Michael}.\\

 {\it Results}.
-In the previous section, we have demonstrated that the Gaussian pulse shapes under the condition of long pulse duration can achieve almost perfect excitation probabilities $P_s$.
-Now, we compare the bottom panel in Fig.~\ref{fig:Gauss} with the results of the optimized pulse shapes.
-In Fig.~\ref{fig:P_s_of_kappa_g_contour}, it is demonstrated that our optimization approach yields a better performance.
-This time, instead of direct numerical integration, we first expand the Gaussian function into the first eleven basis functions, i.e., $N_b=5$ in Eq.~\eqref{eq:basisf}.
+In the previous section, we have demonstrated that the Gaussian pulse shapes under the condition of long pulse duration can achieve almost perfect probabilities $P_s$.
+Now, we compare the bottom panel in Fig.~\ref{fig:Gauss} with the results of the optimised pulse shapes.
+In Fig.~\ref{fig:P_s_of_kappa_g_contour}, it is demonstrated that our optimisation approach yields a better performance.
+We solve the Gaussian case, by expanding the function into the first eleven basis functions, i.e., $N_b=5$ in Eq.~\eqref{eq:basisf}.
 This is a sufficiently accurate approximation, granting a relative error smaller than $1\%$ (and in tests comparing $N_b=5$ to $N_b=10$ giving 4 significant digits) and allows us to reuse the methodology based on $\mathbf{c}$.
-An optimized pulse is presented in Fig.~\ref{fig:optimal_pulse} and compared to its Gaussian counterpart of Eq.~\eqref{eq:f1stepGauss} with $\kappa=\kappa_g$.
-Initially, we run our optimizations with $N_b=5$.
-In doing so, we find for all optimizations, that optimal pulses depend only on the constant ($j=0$), the first cosine term ($j=1$), and the first sine term ($j=N_b+1$) in Eq.~\eqref{eq:basisf}.
+An optimised pulse is presented in Fig.~\ref{fig:optimal_pulse} and compared to its Gaussian counterpart of Eq.~\eqref{eq:f1stepGauss} with $\kappa=\kappa_g$.
+Initially, we run our optimisations with $N_b=5$.
+In doing so, we find for all optimisations, that optimal pulses depend only on the constant ($j=0$), the first cosine term ($j=1$), and the first sine term ($j=N_b+1$) in Eq.~\eqref{eq:basisf}.
 Thus, we find an optimal pulse

-where the variable $A$ is fixed by the normalization of Eq.~\eqref{eq:normalization}, while $\phi$ is numerically determined.
-This has motivated a cut-off for the optimizations using only $N_b=1$, because increasing $N_b$ to five makes only an order of $~10^{-9}$ difference in $P_s$, comparable to our numerical integration error.
+where the variables $A$ and $B$ are fixed by the normalisation in Eq.~\eqref{eq:normalization}, while $\phi$ is numerically determined.
+This has motivated a cut-off for the optimisations using only $N_b=1$, because increasing $N_b$ to five makes only an order of $~10^{-9}$ difference in $P_s$, comparable to our numerical integration error.